-Now a decade into their marriage, they're marveling at how 10-year-old Egypt Dean is composing songs and 6-year-old Genesis Dean is already adept at dropping a beat, and relishing the fact that they're still borrowing the best bits of each other's personas.
+Now more than a decade into their marriage, they're marveling at how 10-year-old Egypt Dean is composing songs and 6-year-old Genesis Dean is already adept at dropping a beat, and relishing the fact that they're still borrowing the best bits of each other's personas.
 "I think we've taught each other a lot," she told Marie Claire.
 "He's taught me to live more fully and I think I've taught him to live more deeply."

 Theirs was admittedly not an instant connection, she told the Daily Mail in 2012.
 "It was a very slow burn, but it does still burn and it's beautiful."